SimonKO9/simonko-dev-blog/blog/content/posts/aws/cross-account-lambda.md

 ---
-title: "Using images stored in ECR for AWS Lambda"
+title: "AWS Lambda & ECR: A Permissions Guide for Same-Account, Cross-Account and AWS Organizations Setups"
-date: 2025-05-09
+date: 2025-05-10
 draft: false
 ShowToc: true
 tags: ["aws", "lambda", "ecr"]
 ---

 ## Introduction

 Since its introduction, AWS Lambda's supported runtimes have continually expanded.
 Around 2020, support for containerized Lambdas was added.
-In this post, I'll walk you through the requirements for running Lambdas using images stored in ECR.
-I will cover scenarios where the ECR repository is in the same account, a more complex scenario with the repository in a different account, and a setup for larger organizations using AWS Organizations with multiple accounts organized into a hierarchy.
+In this post, I'll walk you through the permissions needed for running Lambdas with images stored in ECR.
+We'll look at these scenarios:
+- Lambda and ECR repository in the same account
+- Lambda and ECR in different accounts
+- Multi-account setup with AWS Organizations

-I will be strictly focusing on the permissions aspect.
-In my opinion, the official [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) is approachable and detailed enough with respect to the process of building container images for Lambdas, but it is somewhat scarce on the necessary permissions.
-Regardless of my opinion, [here's a link](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#gettingstarted-images-permissions) to the official documentation on the permissions aspect.
+I'll be strictly focusing on the permissions.
+In my opinion, the official [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html) covers the process of building container images for Lambdas really well, but it is somewhat scarce on the necessary permissions.
+Regardless, [here's a link](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#gettingstarted-images-permissions) to the official documentation on the permissions aspect.

 ## Prerequisites

-For the purposes of this blog post, I created two AWS Accounts.
+For this blog post, I created two AWS accounts.
 I am using AWS Organizations because it simplifies creating and cleaning up additional accounts.
-I also wanted to cover a multi-account setup with AWS Organizations, and we'll get to that in a later section of this post.
+I also wanted to cover a multi-account setup with AWS Organizations, which we'll get to in a later section.

 In one of the accounts, I created three ECR repositories:
 - 813835382529.dkr.ecr.eu-central-1.amazonaws.com/lambda-same-account